marc-h-lambert/KL-control/README.md

 ## Model of the stochastic dynamic
 ### Affine control:
-The stochastic dynamic is described by a Langevin SDE with a Brownian motion $W_t$ supposed only to disrupt acceleration:
+The stochastic dynamic is described by a Langevin SDE with a Brownian motion $W_t$ supposed to disrupt acceleration:
 $$dp_t=a_tdt=f(x_t,p_t)dt +Bu_tdt+L\sqrt{C}dW_t; \quad dx_t=p_tdt,$$
 where
 - $x_t,p_t,a_t \in \mathbb{R}^d$ are the position, velocity and acceleration vectors